samuel-stidham/example-symfony-blog/README.md

 -   Authorization using `#[IsGranted('ROLE_USER')]` attributes
 -   Blog post creation, editing, and deletion
 -   Slug-based routing for clean URLs
 -   TailwindCSS styling for a clean modern UI.
-The UI is a bit ugly right now.
-Aiming for functionality over aesthetics with the short time I threw this together.
+-   The UI is intentionally minimal—prioritizing functionality and clean code over polish given the timebox.
 -   Fully tested with PHPUnit and Doctrine’s in-memory SQLite database
 -   File-backed SQLite (`var/test.db`) for stable integration testing
 -   Beautiful home and post pages using Twig templates